runningman84/home-assistant-apps/README.md

 AlarmSystem
 ============

 The idea is to notify if an intrusion is detected.
 The system arms itself if all device_trackers are marked away and disarms if any device_tracker is back home.
 For me the system works perfectly without manual intervention.
 In order to allow baby sitters or other guest without residents you can enable a guest mode.
-The xiaomi aqara gateway can be integrated to play alarm sounds or flash lights.

 This system work with any light system (should support color) and with any sensors who report on/off values.
 I have tested it with xiaomi hub, sensors, buttons.
 Some disscusion can be found in the [forum](https://community.home-assistant.io/t/alarmsystem-with-appdaemon/31312)